 Our articles of incorporation provide for a board of directors serving staggered, three-year terms.
 Approximately one-third of our board of directors will be elected each year.
 This classified board provision could discourage a third party from making a tender offer for our shares or attempting to obtain control of our company.
-It could also delay stockholders who do not agree with the policies of the board of directors from removing a majority of the board of directors for two years.
+It could also delay stockholders who do not agree with the policies of the board of directors for two years.